geneweb/geneweb-plugin-v7/README.md

 ## Copyright

-Plugin written by H Gouraud
+Plugin written by H Gouraud and A2